Home » Oocyte Cryopreservation

 As we know unlike in case of men a women’s reproductive life is limited by age.
 So if a decides to postpone getting pregnant either due to personal/professionals reasons or medical reasons.
 Oocytes Banking is exciting technology, it has really change a life of lots of women.
 The intention of the procedure is to secure future fertility by preserving their eggs just like Diana Hayden (Miss World) did.

-Girls who are suffering from cancer and have to undergo chemotherapy and radiotherapy.
+Egg freezing: Girls who are suffering from cancer and have to undergo chemotherapy and radiotherapy can get their eggs freezed .
 Over 50000 reproductive age women are diagnosed with cancer each year in US.
 This number is higher in India.
-As chemotherapy and radiotherapy are toxic for oocytes and in these therapies the ovary can be damaged so egg freezing offers women with cancer to preserve their eggs to utilise them in attempt to have children in the future.
+As chemotherapy and radiotherapy are toxic for oocytes and in these therapies the ovary can be damaged so egg freezing offers women with cancer to preserve their eggs to utilize them in attempt to have children in the future.

-Career – Oriented women today and girls busy with their life opt for late marriages so some of these girls before the age of 35 do come forward and freeze the oocytes so than even if they wish to have a child in their 40’s these oocytes can be thawed and used for conception.
+Career – Career oriented women and girls nowadays are busy with their life so are opting for late marriages .So some of these girls before the age of 35 do come forward and freeze the oocytes so than even if they wish to have a child in their 40’s these oocytes can be thawed and used for conception.

 Before beginning the egg-freezing process, counselling of patient is done and screening blood test is advised like AMH(anti mullerian hormone) and viral markers (HIV, HBSAG, HCV, VDRL).

 During a normal menstrual cycle only one follicle is produced by ovaries but since we want to preserve as many eggs as possible.
 Ovaries are stimulated with injections( gonadotrophins) to produce multiple eggs.
 These are used in conjunction with drugs like antagonist for proper regulation of the cycle.